dafer45/TBTK/doc/Manual.md

 @page Overview Overview

 # Model, Solvers, and PropertyExtractors {#ModelSolversAndPropertyExtractors}
-It is useful to think of a typical scientific numerical study as involving three relatively separate decissions:
+It is useful to think of a typical scientific numerical study as involving three relatively separate decisions:
 - What is the model?
 - What method to use?
 - What properties to calculate?

 When writing code, the answer to these three questions essentially determines the input, algorithm, and output, respectively.
-To succesfully cary out studies of complex problems, it is important that it is easy to set up the model and to extract the properties, and that the underlying algorithm that performs the work is efficient.
+To successfully carry out studies of complex problems, it is important that it is easy to set up the model and to extract the properties, and that the underlying algorithm that performs the work is efficient.
-However, the simultaneous requirement on the algorithm to be efficient and that the calculation is easy to set up easily run countrary to each other.
+However, the simultaneous requirement on the algorithm to be efficient and that the calculation is easy to set up easily run contrary to each other.
 Efficiency often require low level optimization in the algorithm, which e.g. can put strict requirment of how the input and output is represented in memory.
 If this means the user is required to setup the input and extract the output on a format that requires deep knowledge about the internal workings of the algorithm, two important problems arise.
 First, if details about the algorithm is required to be kept in mind at all levels of the code it hinders the user from thinking about the problem on a higher level where numeric nuisance has been abstracted  away.
 Second, if the specific requirements of an algorithm determines the structure of the whole program, the whole code has to be rewritten if the choice is made to try another algorithm.

-To get around these problems TBTK is designed to encourage a workflow where the three stages of specifying input, chosing algorithm, and extracting properties are largly independent from each other.
+To get around these problems TBTK is designed to encourage a workflow where the three stages of specifying input, choosing algorithm, and extracting properties are largely independent from each other.
 To achieve this TBTK has a class called a Model that allows for general models to be setup.
 Further, algorithms are implemented in a set of different Solvers, which takes a Model and internally converts it to the format most suitable for the algorithm.
 Finally, the Solver is wrapped in a PropertyExtractor, where the different PropertyExtractors have a uniform interface.